 Frameworks come with pre-built functionalities and theme-options that most theme developers would otherwise spend countless hours perfecting: Interactive JS elements, custom widgets and functions, etc. A lot of basic functions you would want in your functions.php file, are already included, taking a lot of responsibility off your shoulders.
 Frameworks also take away the necessity of writing more repetitive codes since they already come integrated with major WordPress API hooks.

 Despite varying skill-levels and preferences, every developer can find a framework that fits their specific needs and expertise.

 For instance, frameworks like Gantry have drag-and-drop type interface which is a real help to designers starting out on WordPress theme development who don’t have a lot of experience in front-end coding.
 Hybrid Core Framework is more suited to professionals who know WordPress like the back of their hands and just need a reliable structure to build their themes from.
 Vafpress framework is a beauty for full-stack developers everywhere: it helps you take care of a lot through a single (albeit somewhat intimidating) interface.

 Basically, as long as you know your strengths and are willing to put in a few good hours learning the framework itself, you’ll be able to create some fantastic theme work.

 There are many popular frameworks distributed as open-source.
 The collective efforts of developers’ community ensure that the framework is built on (and consistently adheres to) best practices and norms.
-Even the commercial one like Genesis (currently sold only with StudioPress themes) features responsive and SEO-friendly markup before all the flashy widget and layout options.
+Even the commercial one like Genesis (currently sold only with StudioPress themes) feature responsive and SEO-friendly markups before all the flashy widgets and layout options.

 Simply put: a good stand-alone WordPress framework will be fast-loading, responsively laid-out, and written with SEO-friendly markup.
 The additional customization options are just sprinkles/cherries on top.
 With a nice framework, you get a quality base for your theme.